-- 1. Remove the two screws (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly. - 2.
-Lift the solid-state drive thermal bracket off the palm-rest and keyboard assembly.

-3. Slide and remove the solid-state drive from the solid-state drive slot.
+- 1. Remove the screw (M2x3) that secures the solid-state drive thermal bracket to the palm-rest and keyboard assembly. - 2.
+Lift the solid-state drive thermal bracket off the palm-rest and keyboard assembly. - 3.
+Remove the screw (M2x3) that secures the solid-state drive to the solid-state drive bracket. - 4.
+Slide and remove the solid-state drive from the solid-state drive slot.